Prathvikaa/Lane-and-Pothole-Detection-using-Computer-Vision/README.md

 # Lane-and-Pothole-Detection-using-Computer-Vision
 A real-time road safety assistance system that detects lane markings and identifies potholes using OpenCV and YOLOv5.
-This project enhances driver awareness by overlaying detected lanes and potholes on live camera footage.
+This project enhances driver awareness by ov8rlaying detected lanes and potholes on live camera footage.

 **Features**